 Some of the functions of an IAS officer (as District Magistrate) involves maintaining law and order, supervising the police and also hearing cases under some sections; so it is imperative for them to be just and fair in their dealings.

 An IAS officer is expected to be disciplined and refined in his manners and behaviour towards others.

-It is very important for a civil servant to be adoptive to changes in the society.
+It is very important for a civil servant to be adaptive to changes in society.
 He should be comfortable with the adoption of technology that can enhance his work.
 He should continuously update his knowledge.